Targeted AdvertisingAd targeting gains customers for advertisers and at the same time gains revenue for publishers.

 But analytic reports also show quite a few people from outside the market — and even outside the state and country — who reach the site via search engines because they found a random article of interest.

 That local advertiser’s ad will offer little to no interest for an outsider who doesn’t shop in that market.
+As a result, the click rate will be lower.

 It benefits the advertiser to target the ad geographically.
 Targeting options include: